 We are in the middle of a construction boom, there are many new subdivisions being opened up and, well, as a rural land owner you often have quite extensive boundaries.
 Fencing them can be expensive.
-What is the actual legal requirements for a fence.
+What are the actual legal requirements for a fence?

 Generally, if you want to build a fence on a common boundary with your neighbour, or upgrade an existing one, you can expect the neighbour to go halves on the bill for an "adequate" fence.
 That is, one that is "reasonably satisfactory" for the purpose it is intended to serve.
 Discuss your plans with your neighbour before you start putting in the posts, and try as much as practicable to keep the proposal reasonable.
 They are entitled to object if they disagree about what is appropriate.
 If you can’t reach an agreement, or your neighbour refuses to pay half, there is a formal process you can follow.
 First, you must serve your neighbour with a "fencing notice".

 The notice should state that it is served under the Fencing Act 1978 and contain the names and addresses of both you and your neighbour.
 It must describe:

 • The type of fence to be built.